Student Conduct System

 3. The Dean of Students hears serious student conduct cases in which the possible sanction is suspension or expulsion from the University.
 In some instances, and depending on information gathered in the conduct process, a conduct process initiated by one hearing officer may be referred for hearing or sanctioning to another.

 4. In all serious cases, students will be assigned a Residential Life staff member to accompany them during the hearing itself, unless the student declines.
 Also, in cases heard by staff other than Resident Directors, students may request or may be assigned a Residential Life staff member to accompany them during the hearing itself.
 The Residential Life staff member does not participate in the conduct process but attends to provide any needed support to the student during the conduct process.
-Important Note: in all cases of alleged sexual and related misconduct, an Administrative Support Person (ASP) is assigned to both the complainant and respondent and has additional duties as described in the Campus Assault and Relationship Education brochure and the Sexual and Related Misconduct Policy and Procedures sections of the Student Handbook.
+Important Note: in cases that must be handled under the Sexual and Related Misconduct Policy, an Administrative Support Person (ASP) is assigned to both the complainant and respondent and has additional duties as described in the Campus Assault and Relationship Education brochure and the Sexual and Related Misconduct Policy and Procedures sections of the Student Handbook.

 5. It is standard for students to be assigned a Hearing Officer that works on the campus of the college in which they are enrolled.
 In rare instances and at the sole discretion of the Vice President for Student Affairs, a hearing officer located on another campus may be assigned to hear a case.